Action of 15 July 1798

 The action of 15 July 1798 was a minor naval battle of the French Revolutionary Wars, fought off the Spanish Mediterranean coast by the Royal Navy ship of the line HMS Lion under Captain Manley Dixon and a squadron of four Spanish Navy frigates under Commodore Don Felix O'Neil.
 Lion was one of several ships sent into the Western Mediterranean by Vice-Admiral Earl St Vincent, commander of the British Mediterranean Fleet based at the Tagus in Portugal during the late spring of 1798.
 The Spanish squadron was a raiding force that had sailed from Cartagena in Murcia seven days earlier, and was intercepted while returning to its base after an unsuccessful cruise.
 Although together the Spanish vessels outweighed the British ship, individually they were weaker and Commodore O'Neil failed to ensure that his manoeuvres were co-ordinated.
 As a result, one of the frigates, Santa Dorotea, fell out of the line of battle and was attacked by Lion.

 Despite ineffectual long-range gunfire towards the British ship by the remainder of the Spanish squadron, the isolated Santa Dorotea was rapidly forced to surrender, O'Neil eventually turning the other three frigates back towards Cartagena.
-Unopposed, Dixon was able to consolidate his prize and send it to St Vincent's fleet off Cadiz, where it was subsequently purchased into the Royal Navy.
+Unopposed, Dixon was able to consolidate his prize and send it to St Vincent's fleet off Cádiz, where it was subsequently purchased into the Royal Navy.
 Lion remained in the Mediterranean during the year, later participating in the blockades of Malta and Alexandria.
-The Spanish, their seaports carefully guarded by Royal Navy squadrons, launched no further expeditions into the Mediterranean during the year.
+The Spanish, their seaports tightly blockaded by the British navy, launched no further expeditions into the Mediterranean during the year.